erikj/presentations/gitgithubncareol/slides/branching-workflow.md

 !SLIDE

-# Commit Message: GitHub Magic
+# Commit Messages: GitHub Hotlinking

-Like Issue content, `#`issue IDs, `@`usernames and commit hashes will be autolinked in GitHub's web interface.
+Like Issue content and comments, `#`issue IDs, `@`usernames and commit hashes will be autolinked in GitHub's web interface.